Disposal of Hazardous Waste

 Household Hazardous Waste

-Santa Clara County Household Hazardous Waste Program
+Santa Clara County Household Hazardous Waste (HHW) Program

 The Santa Clara County Household Hazardous Waste Program (HHW) helps protect the environment and public health by collecting and properly disposing of hazardous waste from homes and small businesses.
 This program also provides the community with practical pollution prevention options for the use and recycling of products containing hazardous substances.